 You can customize your settings to choose how the verification code should be sent—text, phone call, email, or push notification.

-- At the top right of your screen, tap the round personal profile icon > Google Account > Security > 2-Step Verification.
+- At the top right of your screen, tap the round personal profile icon and then Manage your Google Account.

 - Open Settings and tap your name in the banner at the top of the screen.

 - Tap Password & Security > Turn on Two-Factor Authentication >Continue.
 If you see a warning about older devices, tap Turn on Anyway.